hellomrariful/Fit-Event-Hub/README.md

 ## [Fitness Hub | Health and Wellness Events Center](https://fit-event-hub.web.app/)

 ## Description
-Fitness Hub is a gym and fitness Events managed projects, where people can book different type of event.
+Fitness Hub is a gym and fitness Events management projects, where people can book various Health and Wellness Events in just one click.

 ## Live Link